 Description Replaces the current table represented by this object with another table of the same dimensions.

-Return Value CATable

-Parameters The table (Visual Basic array) that replaces the current table.

-Usage Dim Var As Object
+Return Value CATable Parameters The table (Visual Basic array) that replaces the current table.
+Usage Dim Var As Object Dim TheArray TheArray = Var.GetSafeArray Var.PutSafeArray (TheArray) API errors 24 - "Subscripts must be an array of variants" 50 - "Safe-array has incorrect size or number of dimensions"

-Dim TheArray

-TheArray = Var.GetSafeArray Var.PutSafeArray (TheArray)

-50 - "Safe-array has incorrect size or number of dimensions"